renovatebot/renovate/docs/development/local-development.md

 - Install [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and [requirements](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers#system-requirements).
 On Windows you can alternatively use WSL.
 For this you need [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension.
 To get it fully working, you need to install the Linuy dependencies above to the WSL distro.
 - Open the repository folder in VS Code
-- Reopen Project in Container (small little green button on lower left of VSCode)
+- Choose "Reopen in Container" via the command palette or the small button in the lower left corner.

 VSCode [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) should be running in container to run additional commands below.